Table of contents

 Permits

-Backcountry permits are required for all overnight trips in and around Glen Canyon Recreational Area and Grand Staircase Escalante National Monument.
-Pick up a free walk-in permit at the Escalante Interagency Visitor Center just east of Escalante, Utah before your trip.
+Backcountry permits are required for all overnight trips within and around the Glen Canyon Recreational Area and Grand Staircase-Escalante National Monument.
+Pick up a free walk-in permit at the Escalante Interagency Visitor Center just east of Escalante, Utah, before your trip.

 Getting to the Trailhead

-To reach the trailhead for Reflection Canyon, drive on State Highway 12 until you reach Hole-in-the-Rock Road and the “40 Mile Bench turnoff sign where the road carves a large U curve.
-This is about 5 miles southeast of the City of Escalante, your last stop for food and water.
+To reach the trailhead for Reflection Canyon, drive on State Highway 12 until you reach Hole-in-the-Rock Road and the “40 Mile Bench” turnoff sign where the road carves a large U-curve.
+This is about five miles southeast of the City of Escalante, your last stop for food and water.
 At the bottom of the U, exit the highway to the south onto the maintained dirt road.
-Drive 50 miles south and look for a small parking area on the right .
+Drive 50 miles south and look for a small parking area on the right.

-A 4-wheel drive vehicle is recommended after storms or during wet season, but you should still build an extra day into your schedule should it rain as the road can quickly turn to a slick muddy mess that will leave you stranded until it dries out.
+A 4-wheel drive vehicle is recommended after storms or during the wet season, but you should still build an extra day into your schedule, should it rain, as the road can quickly turn to a slick, muddy mess that will leave you stranded until it dries out.
 Higher clearance cars and SUVs can make it out to the trailhead during dry weather with careful driving.

 Campsites